Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

   - Main Tick Interval: The number of small ticks between main ticks.
   - Power Base: The power base used to compute the tick distribution.
   - Ruler Mode: A set of presets for the main tick interval and the power base that can be used to easily corresponds to amplitude range, frequency range, etc.

 #### 8.2.4.
-Channels
+Visibility

+- Show in the group overlay view: The toggle button allows to show or hide the track in the group overlay view.
+This property can also be changed with the other groups via the [group properties](#9-group-properties) window.

-The channel button allows to show or hide channels of the analysis results.
-This channels layout is only graphical and doesn't change the audio analysis nor the audio playback (please refer to the audio files layout section).
+- Channel Layout: The channel layout button allows to show or hide channels of the analysis results.
+This channel layout is only graphical and doesn't change the audio analysis nor the audio playback (please refer to the audio files layout section).
+This property can also be changed with the other groups via the [group properties](#9-group-properties) window.

 ### 8.3.
 Plugin